-&lt;sup>65 For details of index creation please see Appendix A.
+77 For details of index creation please see section 6.1 in Appendix A - Methodology.

-&lt;sup>66 For details please see confidence intervals of median as calculated in the section 'Values' in Appendix B. Confidence intervals which do not overlap indicate statistically significant differences (p<0.05 or lower); while overlapping confidence intervals may suggest that the difference is potentially not statistically significant.
-For the sake of clarity of the text, not overlapping confidence intervals will be interpreted as indicating statistically significant difference between the median levels, while the overlapping confidence intervals will be interpreted as indicating non-significant differences between the median values, even though it involves a certain degree of simplification.
+78 For details, please see confidence intervals of median as calculated in the section 7.1 Values in Appendix B - Results of the Quantitative Analysis.
+Confidence intervals which do not overlap indicate statistically significant differences (p<0.05 or lower); while overlapping confidence intervals may suggest that the difference is potentially not statistically significant.
+For the sake of clarity of the text, not overlapping confidence intervals will be interpreted as indicating statistically significant difference between the median levels, while the overlapping confidence intervals will be interpreted as indicating non-significant differences between the median values, even though this involves a certain degree of simplification.

 Projects attended by the participant and project leader samples do not have any measurable influence on their levels of 'democracy values', based on the indicators used in the presented research.
 This might occur for a variety of reasons.
 First and foremost, values are rather fundamental and long-lasting building blocks of human personality.
-It is, therefore, potentially hard to influence them within a scope of, mostly, rather short-term projects funded under the E+/YiA programme.
+It is, therefore, potentially hard to influence them within a scope of (mostly) rather short-term projects funded under the E+/YiA programme.
 In this respect, the age structure of the sample (as well as of the overall population participating in the E+/YiA projects) must be taken into account.
-In case of participants, less than 5% of the respondents are under 15 years of age, while in case of project leaders, over 87% of the respondents are 21 years of age or older (see Figure 7).
-These age groups are potentially coming to participate in the projects with at least partially formed and rooted set of values, which makes this area rather resistant to be influenced.
-Yet another aspect which needs to be underlined is the fact that on a scale of 0-10, where 10 stands for the most 'democracy values' levels, both participant and project leader samples exhibit rather highly developed 'democracy values': and this in itself may be yet another reason for the constant results observed in the abovementioned analyses.
+In case of participants, less than 5% of the respondents are under 15 years of age, while in case of project leaders, over 87% of the respondents are 21 years of age or older (see Figure 12).
+These age groups are potentially coming to participate in the projects with an at least partially formed and rooted set of values, which makes this area rather resistant to be influenced.
+Yet another aspect which needs to be underlined is the fact that on a scale of 0-10, where 10 stands for the most 'democracy values' levels, both participant and project leader samples exhibit rather highly developed 'democracy values' - and this in itself may be vet another reason for the constant results observed in the abovementioned analyses.
 Since this area seems to be rather well developed already, further effects may be less likely than in cases when the values would have been underdeveloped.
 The state of value development in participants becomes even more apparent when compared to the project leader sample.
-Project leaders are participating in the projects not only in different roles from the participants, but also (as can be seen in Figure 7) in a later stage of their lives, but the levels of 'democracy values' as measured by the index in this study, very likely do not differ between the participant and project leader samples across any of the survey waves.
+Project leaders are participating in the projects not only in different roles from the participants, but also (as can be seen in Figure 12) in a later stage of their lives, but the levels of 'democracy values' as measured by the index in this study, very likely do not differ between the participant and project leader samples across any of the survey waves.
 In other words, participants are just as developed in terms of the 'democracy values', as are the project leaders who take up a role of their educators.

-Figure 7: Age groups within the PP and the PL sample as measured in survey wave 1.
+Figure 12: Age groups within the PP and the PL sample as measured in survey wave 1.
 Note: PP sample N=449; PL sample N=129.
 Source: RAY LTE Transnational Dataset, 2019.